 Playing Tennis with the Boss: Deflecting missiles, as in the original game.
 There's also a mandatory segment at the end of Stage 4's boss involving huge boulders which require you to time your melee combo perfectly on them or they just keep on coming.
 Well, not completely mandatory but you're better off playing tennis, as the other option is much longer and more difficult.

-Playing with Fire: A few of the Keepers have fire attacks, as does Ariana Shami once her blood is on fire.
+Playing with Fire: A few of the Keepers have fire attacks, the wheel keeper leaving tracks of fire behind it as it rols.
+Ariana Shami does once her "blood is on fire".

 Scoring Points: Par for the course, but things are done differently from its predecessor.
 For starters, instead of picking up point items without taking any damage to rack up the highest points, there's a score multiplier that boosts score from enemies and coins, from x0.0 to x16.
 The multiplier raises as you shoot stuff up, but easily goes down for taking damage.
 Also new to this game are special medals that rewards you bonus points at end of the stage for performing certain feats (e.g. killing X number of a certain enemy, parrying certain attacks).
 Finally, since the game gives you the option to take flight at any time (except in Stage 5 and the very end of Stage 6), you gain points simply for being on the ground; standing still yields a small stream of points, but being in parts where you walk or especially run will earn more points.
 Should you die and continue, your score resets to 0, much like in arcade games.